 Tension headaches are the most common form of headache, some of the symptoms you may experience are pain and tightness in the upper back, neck, behind the eyes and the forehead.
-At the first sign of a tension headache most people reach for a tablet and although they are OK to take to give you temporary relief if you are experiencing persistent tensions headaches.
+At the first sign of a tension headache most people reach for a tablet and although they are OK to take to give you temporary relief if you are experiencing persistent tension headaches.

-If your headaches a frequent then it does not matter what you do for quick relief, because unless you address the root source of them then the relief will probably only be temporary and there is a good chance that your tension headaches will soon return.
+If your headaches a frequent then it does not matter what you do for quick relief, because unless you address the root source of them, then the relief will probably only be temporary and there is a good chance that your tension headaches will soon return.

-However even though emotional arousal can be responsible for your tension headaches, most of them are posture related with the biggest contributor being forward head posture.
+However, even though emotional arousal can be responsible for your tension headaches, most of them are posture related with the biggest contributor being forward head posture.

 So if you do find some method of temporary relief, unless you have corrected the bad posture the temporary relief will be short lived because your neck will probably still be stiff because it is too straight.